Academic Clubs

 Air Force JROTC

 Welcome to Phoenixville Area High School Air Force Junior ROTC!
-PA-20142 Air Force Junior Reserve Officer Training Corps (AFJROTC) Group was established at Phoenixville Area High School in the fall of 2014 by agreement between the Phoenixville Area School District and the United States Air Force.
+PA-20142 Air Force Junior Reserve Officer Training Corps (AFJROTC) Group was established at Phoenixville Area High School in the fall of 2014 by an agreement between the Phoenixville Area School District and the United States Air Force.

 The AFJROTC curriculum includes aerospace science and leadership training.
 Cadet Officers and Noncommissioned Officers learn leadership and management skills by actively planning, organizing, and directing all activities associated within the PA-20142 AFJROTC Squadron.
-In essence our Junior ROTC program is designed to provide young men and women the opportunity to develop and hone leadership and management skills through hands-on experience.
+In essence, our Junior ROTC program is designed to provide young men and women the opportunity to develop and hone leadership and management skills through hands-on experience.

 While it may appear that JROTC programs are designed to serve as a transition to or potentially a recruiting mechanism for military service; the national program, founded in 1912 actually was not designed to this end.
-The original program philosophy, which we hold still today, is simply to provide a structured and disciplined program to aid young men and women reach their full potential as adults and citizens of our nation.
+The original program philosophy, which we hold still today, is simply to provide a structured and disciplined program to aid young men and women in reaching their full potential as adults and citizens of our nation.
 Regardless of whether our students enter the military, our success is measured in the overall development and growth of our cadets.

 Advisors: Lt.
-Col. Baldi and Sgt.
-Knight
+Col. Baldi

 Astronomy Club

 The Astronomy Club is for students interested in observational astronomy.
 The club arranges 2-3 Star Night events in both the fall and the spring.
 During the Star Night events, we utilize our two telescopes to view the night sky on the upper turf.
 Students will learn how to use telescopes with and without tracking devices to observe features of the night sky.
 The club will be meeting one Friday per month with the time and location to be determined and communicated at the previous meeting.
-If you would like to be included, reach out to Mr. Bankes

 Chester County Futures

-Chester County Futures: Open Enrollment for 9th grade: The Chester County Futures Passport to College program is an academic enrichment program for high school students in Oxford, Phoenixville, Kennett, and Coatesville Area High Schools.
-Chester County Futures equips and empowers our students for academic and career success through after-school classes, real-world learning opportunities, and increased access to technology.
-We enroll for this program in the 9th grade and the once a week meetings are virtual at this time.
-After-School Academic Enrichment Classes.
-Passport to College offers weekly academic enrichment classes conveniently held (virtually) in area high schools.
+After-School Academic Enrichment Classes: Passport to College offers weekly academic enrichment classes conveniently held (virtually) in area high schools.
 It is our one-to-one academic advisory sessions between students and staff that creates a relationship of trust and encouragement and enables our students to remain focused on their goals.
 Our curriculum includes activities and discussions on relevant, grade-appropriate topics, such as study skills, financial literacy, communication and collaboration, SAT prep, college selection and application, Mentor Matching, FAFSA support, and career exploration.

-Real World Learning Opportunities.
-Students experience a wide variety of learning opportunities that not only develop life and career skills, but also adds value in the competitive college application process.
+Real World Learning Opportunities: Students experience a wide variety of learning opportunities that not only develop life and career skills, but also adds value in the competitive college application process.
 We offer learning opportunities, such as: corporate site visits and workshops, community volunteerism projects, Futures College and Career Expo, and college tours and workshops.

-Increased Access to Technology.
-To support our students’ academic success, the following is provided:
+Increased Access to Technology: To support our student's academic success, the following is provided:

 • Refurbished laptops for high school juniors and seniors